BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 {{< vegaLite schema="/static/state-of-elm/2018/charts/progress-side.vega-lite.min.json" >}}

+It's really nice to see how many people have shipped a side project using Elm!

 TODO: order these in the same way as the work question above.

 {{< vegaLite schema="/static/state-of-elm/2018/charts/progress-side-license.vega-lite.min.json" >}}